MA, DProf, UKCP Reg, BACP accredited

 Werner’s approach to psychotherapy research is very pragmatic, supporting your research journey by helping you to develop your interest in a way that is inspiring for you and which you can manage within your defined timeframe.
 An additional interest in relation to doctoral supervision is to inspire candidates to use their research for publication.

 Werner’s research interests include, amongst others, qualitative methods, case study design, mixed quantitative/qualitative designs.
+He has been working at NSPC for some 13 years.
 Specific topics of interest include amongst others:

 - The existential dimension of trauma;